Teapack1/EasyDrawers-w-LCSC-support/README.md

 ## Final Words

 EasyDrawers aims to be a practical tool born from a real need for organizing electronic components.
-We hope it helps you stay organized and focus more on your projects and less on managing inventory!
+I hope it helps you stay organized, avoid ordering duplicate components and focus more on your projects and less on managing inventory!
 The app provides a robust solution specifically designed for LCSC parts while remaining flexible enough to adapt to your unique workflow.

 Feel free to contribute, report issues, or suggest features as you use the application.